The Morning After Pill in Malta

 If you have any problems getting the morning after pill in Malta, contact FPAS Malta on 27780037 for help.
 We also have a Morning After Pill Prescription Service through which we can provide you with a prescription for a morning after pill for a token fee of EUR 1.
 Having a prescription can be helpful if you find it difficult to obtain the morning after pill through normal channels, for example if you feel uncomfortable answering personal questions in a pharmacy or if you have a medical condition that may make pharmacists doubt whether it's safe to dispense the morning after pill.

 You can find pharmacies that sell the morning after pill in your area on this map.
-This map is part of the I need MAP! initiative by Volt Malta.
-To report any inaccuracies or add more pharmacies to the map, email them here.
+This map was made by Volt Malta.

 Pharmacists who refuse to dispense the morning after pill for moral reasons should tell you where you will be able to purchase it.